 In the cold, moist climate of northern Europe writing on vellum (animal skins) became dominant for greater durability, as paper made from papyrus only lasted a few decades before it fell apart.
 Good quality vellum ➚ (parchment) is expensive to produce and was reserved for official documents, it remained in use in Britain up to the 16th century.

 In China paper is considered to have been first used as a writing substrate in the Han dynasty, fragments have been found as far back as the 2nd century BCE but more definitely 109CE.
 The first paper was made from bark, hemp (a nettle-like herb) and flax (linen).
 The secret is to create something tough enough to withstand folding and crumpling and it is the flax and hemp fibers that provide the strength.
 One key advantage of paper over vellum and papyrus is that the ink can not be so easily removed.
-Deliberate changes are harder to make - an essential attribute for official documents.
+Any modification is easier to spot - an essential attribute for official documents.

 Over the centuries the ingredients have varied, in Ming times bamboo was used extensively.
 The bamboo was chopped up; pounded and then mixed with lime to break it down into fibers.
 After boiling for a day the pulp is laid out on mesh frames where it can then be pressed and dried.